azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/rejang.md

 ## Examples

-Here are some examples of Rejang script and its Latin counterpart :
+Here are some examples of Rejang script and its Latin counterpart:

 * ꤷꥈꤸꥊ    = bumai (earth)